 The instrumental variable we use consists only of a few data points unequal to zero and can thus be characterized as a sparse instrument.
 Giacomini et al. (2022) argue that these sparse instruments, often constructed from narrative restrictions, are likely to be weak instruments.
-We test the relevance of our IV applying the robust test for weak instruments with multiple endogenous regressors proposed by Lewis & Mertens (2022).
-We interact the instrument and PPI_t (our endogenous regressor) with the state indicator H_t and use 8 lags of CPI, IP and the IV as controls.
-Following Lewis & Mertens (2022), the test rejects weak instruments if the difference of the test statistic and the critical value is positive.
+We test the relevance of our IV applying the robust test for weak instruments with multiple endogenous regressors proposed by Lewis and Mertens (2022).
+We interact the instrument and $PPI_t$ (our endogenous regressor) with the state indicator $H_t$ and use 8 lags of CPI, IP and the IV as controls.
+Following Lewis and Mertens (2022), the test rejects weak instruments if the difference of the test statistic and the critical value is positive.
+For our specification, this is the case at all horizons and for all three stages of processing PPIs, as can be seen in Figure A.1 in Appendix B. Hence, we reject the weak instrument hypothesis for the instruments based on Crude, Intermediate and Finished goods PPI respectively.

-Crude PPI